 - Product connection: What are their pain points?
 How do they feel about your solution?

-- Buying insights: How do they approach the purchase decision?
+- Buying insights: How do they approach the customer journey?

 - Segment insights: How is their company type different from other types?

 As you write your personas, remember: They’re people, not data!
 Use first-person language, and represent personas with photos of real people.
 I like to name personas based on their job function (Operations Oscar, or Marketing Meg).
 It can feel silly, but it helps!

 Persona creation takes time, effort and insight; believe us, there are plenty of buyer persona questions that you must answer to be successful.
 But if you get it right, you can find the right message, medium and offer for each buyer — and seriously increase your odds of conversion.

 If you’re ready to get started, The Mx Group is happy to lend a hand.
 We’ve been creating highly actionable personas for our clients for years, and we can do the same for you.
-Get in touch, and let’s get the buyer insight you need.
+Get in touch, and let’s get the customer insights you need.